nathanathan/ContextCommand/README.md

 I will illustrate the precedence rules with the following series of commands:

-1. spectrum of O
+1. Show a map of Seattle
-2. elements with a similar spectrum
-3. which element is the most common?
+2. Who is the mayor?
-4. tea, earl grey, hot
+3. tea, earl grey, hot
-5. what is it's atomic mass?

-When a user enters command 3 they probably mean “Which element with a similar spectrum to O is the most common?” however, we could also interpret it as a general question and answer Hydrogen.
-So, if someone has defined a trigger in the context of the second command we will use that, otherwise we will look for triggers in the context of the first command, then if all else fails we will look in the top-level context.

-None of the previous commands are likely to have triggers for command 4 in their context, so it will be treated as a general command and the computer will make tea.
-The fifth command isn't in the context of command 4, but it could be in the context of commands 1-3.
-However, since its prior command is not in the context of commands 1-3, it also is not.
+When a user enters command 2 they probably mean “Who is the mayor of Seattle?”
+However, we could also interpret it as "Who is the mayor of the city where I am currently located?".
+According to the precedence rules, if someone has defined a trigger for "who is the mayor?" in the context of Command 1 we will use that, otherwise we will look in the top-level context where "who is the mayor?" probably means "Who is the mayor of the city where I am currently located?".
+None of the previous commands are likely to have triggers for command 3 in their context, so it will be treated as a general command in the top-level context and the computer will make tea.

 There is no automated cleanup of the previous program.
-This enables subsequent commands to interoperate with previous commands by scraping left over DOM elements and global variables without requiring any effort on the part of the initial command's developer.
-Scraping DOM elements will likely result in brittle and buggy commands.
+This enables subsequent commands to interoperate with previous commands by using left over data, without requiring any effort on the part of the initial command's developer.
+Requiring that each command store its data in a standardized location would probably have numerous benefits but that is outside of the scope of this proposal.
 It is left to community moderators to decide what kind of interoperation to allow.

+#### Extensions to context

+The concept of context could be expanded beyond just being the set of previous commands.
+Commands could use url of webpages as part of their context.
+Then, by using a bookmarklet to inject a context command prompt into the current webpage, users could issue commands specifically designed for that webpage.
+For example, on Wikipedia they could say "highlight text that was recently modified" or on their webmail client they could say "show me the previous message from the person who sent me this".

 #### Command moderation